engineersubhadip/Basics/Javascript/OOPS-1/guide.md

 **Note**

-In all the cases when we are doing `method invocation` we get the `parent object itself`
+In all the cases when we are doing `method invocation` we get the `parent object itself`.